munificent/craftinginterpreters/book/control-flow.md

 The semicolons in the rules aren't quoted, which means they are part of the grammar metasyntax, not Lox's syntax.
-A block does not have a `;` at the end and an `if` statement doesn't either unless the then or else statement happens to be one that ends in a semicolon.
+A block does not have a `;` at the end and an `if` statement doesn't either, unless the then or else statement happens to be one that ends in a semicolon.

 </aside>

-An `if` statement has an expression for the condition then a statement to execute if the condition is truthy.
+An `if` statement has an expression for the condition, then a statement to execute if the condition is truthy.
 Optionally, it may also have an `else` keyword and a statement to execute if the condition is falsey.
 The <span name="if-ast">syntax tree node</span> has fields for each of those three pieces.